Azure/fleet/docs/troubleshooting/clusterResourcePlacementAvailable.md

 # How can I debug when my CRP ClusterResourcePlacementAvailable condition is set to false?
-The ClusterResourcePlacementAvailable condition is false when some of the resources are not available yet.
+The `ClusterResourcePlacementAvailable` condition is `false` when some of the resources are not available yet.
 We will place some of the detailed failure in the `FailedResourcePlacement` array.
-> Note: In addition, it may be helpful to look into the logs for the [apply work controller](https://github.com/Azure/fleet/blob/main/pkg/controllers/work/apply_controller.go) to get more information on why the resources are not available
+> Note: To get more information about why resources are unavailable check [apply work controller](https://github.com/Azure/fleet/blob/main/pkg/controllers/work/apply_controller.go) logs.

 ### Common scenarios:
+Instances where this condition may arise:
-- When the CRP is unable to propagate resources to a selected cluster due the member cluster not having enough resource availability.
+- The member cluster doesn't have enough resource availability.
-- When the CRP is unable to propagate resource to a selected cluster due the deployment having a bad image name.
+- The deployment contains an invalid image name.

-### Example Scenario:
+### Case Study:
 The example output below demonstrates a scenario where the CRP is unable to propagate a deployment to a member cluster due to the deployment having a bad image name.

-#### CRP spec:
+#### ClusterResourcePlacement spec:
 ```
 spec:
   resourceSelectors: